cognitivelogic/databake-docs/docs/source/quickstart.rst

 .. image:: quickstart/threecolumns.png

-Now that we have defined our columns we can define the relationships between them; click on the 'Insights' tab to add the relationships between the variables.
+Now that we have defined our columns we can define the relationships between them; click on the 'Insights' tab to begin adding the relationships between the variables.

-Click 'Add' and another dialog box will appear.
+Click 'Add' and another dialog box will appear which will allow you to define how a column's values are calculated.
 Click on the 'Column' drop down menu and select 'Number'.
 In the 'Mean' box type ``age ** 2``.
 As you type 'age', a blue box will appear below – click on this and the text will automatically update to ``Age ** 2``.
 Clicking 'Submit' will return you to the Insights tab and you can see the connection between 'Age' and 'Number' in the column relationships box on the left hand side.

 You can now click on 'Preview' to view your dataset and insights in a table and charts.
+The default preview tab is the charts, which display histograms and bar charts built from a sample of the dataset.
+For more information see the :doc:`preview` section of the documentation.

 .. image:: images/quickstart/previewcharts.png

+If you are interested in seeing a sample of raw data, a preview is available in the data tab where you can see a preview of 100 rows.

 .. image:: images/quickstart/previewdata.png

-Finally, click the 'Export' tab to export your dataset and share DataBake on Facebook.
+Finally, click the 'Export' tab to :doc:`export` your dataset and share DataBake on Facebook.